-Expressing the long suffering of the villagers of Chadong which was completely submerged by the water released from the dam of the Thoubal Multipurpose Project, Chadong New Site chairman Yangkahao Kasar urged the government to fulfil their most basic needs which included water supply and road construction, and inauguration of the newly constructed schools and public health centre, at the earliest.
+Expressing the long suffering of the villagers of Chadong which was completely submerged by water released from the mega dam of the Thoubal Multipurpose Project, Chadong New Site chairman Yangkahao Kasar urged the government to fulfil their most basic needs which included water supply and road construction, and inauguration of the newly constructed schools and public health centre among others, at the earliest.

-Addressing the media during a visit to the village that was completely submerged in 2014 due to excessive water released from the Thoubal dam, Yangkahao said that the village is deprived of several basic needs till date.
+During a visit to the village that was completely submerged in 2014 due to excessive water released from the Thoubal dam, Yangkahao said locals are suffering because the village is deprived of several basic needs till date.

 "The villagers are disheartened by the irresponsible nature of the government as many assurances have been given since the 1990s to take various developmental steps in the village.
 However, till date, the village has not got anything except some amount of compensation that too in instalment basis.
 The villagers are waiting for the school to be inaugurated and start functioning," he said.

 Road to Chadong new site (Photo: IFP)

-The new site chairman said that the villagers have been suffering for long as they had to start from scratch.
+The new village site chairman said that the displaced villagers have been suffering for long as they had to start from scratch.
 They have been demanding the government to fulfill their basic needs as mentioned in the Rehabilitation and Resettlement of Chadong Village framed by the government.

 “There are no words to express how we are suffering since the village was gradually inundated from around 2012 and completely submerged in 2014.
 We have been urging the authorities concerned to at least fulfil our basic needs such as construction of schools, church, public health centre (PHC), water supply, community hall and economic package of livelihood.
 Our demands are also clearly mentioned in the Rehabilitation and Resettlement of Chadong Village framed by the government.
 However, the majority of the demands are yet to be fulfilled,” Yangkahao said.